Fitness trackers can look good, too - 10 of our editors' favourites

 I wear rings - particularly chunky ones - so it didn’t feel cumbersome for me, but I can imagine that it might take some getting used to.
 The design, however classic and contemporary it is, might be considered on the masculine side of things.
 I’d very much like to try the brushed metal options, which would fit in with my overall aesthetic much more seamlessly.

+How accurate is the Oura ring?
 When it comes to accuracy, here’s what I found.
 I have a smartwatch (the Apple Watch SE) that measures my heart activity and sleep too, so it was interesting to see whether the data would match up.
-I compared the data from my watch (via the Welltory app synched to my phone) and the Oura ring, and for the most part, they gave very similar readings (with differences of up to 30 mins).
+I compared the data from my watch (via the Welltory app synched to my phone) and the Oura ring, and for the most part, they gave very similar readings (with differences of up to 30 minutes).

 It is recommended that you wear the ring on your index finger or middle and ring finger, however, the ring that I had only managed to go on my little finger.
 So it’s worth noting that results might have varied.

-I was actually quite nervous about taking the ring into water - I once got into a thermal pool with a very popular brand of fitness tracking watches which turned out to be bad idea - so I’ve been dutifully taking it off every time I was in the shower or washing my hands.
-That said, having just come back from a holiday in Greece, I can fully report back that after several swims in the ocean and pool, the ring was still working (and obviously recording my exercise).
+Is it waterproof?
+I was actually quite nervous about taking the ring into water - I once got into a thermal pool with a very popular brand of fitness tracking watches which turned out to be a bad idea - so I’ve been dutifully taking it off every time I was in the shower or washing my hands.
+That said, having just come back from a holiday in Greece, I can fully report that after several swims in the ocean and pool, the ring was still working (and obviously recording my exercise).
 Officially it is water-resistant up to 100 meters.

-I'll keep the ring - I’m actually considering losing the watch altogether.
+Overall: I'll keep the ring - I’m actually considering losing the watch altogether.
 It’s the perfect way to keep track of your health without it being massively intrusive.
 I particularly enjoyed the sleep scoring and "Readiness" factor (a score that shows you how you might be able to handle the day ahead) and concise weekly reporting.
 There’s also the option to explore breathwork and guided meditations via the app on your phone.

 A product shot of the Garmin Venu 2S, as tested for the MC best fitness trackers round up